 - cavernous sinus thrombosis

-In a non-contrast CT, when not associated with venous haemorrhage or infarction it can be a subtle finding, relying on hyperdensity of the sinus being identified.
+Unenhanced CT is usually the first imaging investigation performed given the nonspecific clinical presentation in this cases.
+When not associated with venous haemorrhage or infarction, it can be a subtle finding on CT images, relying on hyperdensity of the sinus being identified.
 Potential findings include:

 - cord sign